trulyronak/blackjack_ts/README.md

 **Tests**

-My weakest skill is tests.
-I learned how to do basic unit testing primarily from the two internships I did (chai @ Zesty, JUnit @ US Digital Service).
-I wasn't entirely sure how to properly implement tests for the `BlackJack` class, but I did do some rudimentary tests for `Deck` and `Card` using Chai and Mocha.
+I confess that testing is where I need to improve the most.
+My testing experience froms primarily from the basic unit testing I did in my past two internships I did (chai @ Zesty, JUnit @ US Digital Service).
+I wasn't entirely sure how to properly implement tests for the `BlackJack` class, but I wrote simple tests for `Deck`, `Card`, and `Player` using Chai and Mocha — and fixed some bugs, most notably [Javascript's use of lexicographic sorting](https://stackoverflow.com/a/1063032/4166655) (when I had assumed numeric).

 Since I'm not great at testing, I'm taking CSE 110 - Software Engineering this year to make sure I get an academic setting to learn tests.
 Additionally, through my work with ACM at UC San Diego, we're making sure to be doing test-driven development.

-To run the tests I've included,
+To run the tests I've included, simply run

 	npm test

-will suffice.

 ## Background and Disclaimer